Construction Contracts – Terms To Understand

 - On a ‘notice to proceed’

-A contract can include a requirement to commence works by a particular date which could be a condition of planning permission for example.
+A contract can include a requirement to commence works by a particular date.
+Which, could be a condition of planning permission for example.
 If the contract contains no provision of time for commencement, then common law does not imply a general requirement for when the contractor should start work on site.

 There can be times where a contract will require a contractor to co-ordinate your works with the works of others.
-This term with be implied that the contractor can commence work in time to be able to co-ordinate your work with the other work ongoing on site.
+This term will be implied that the contractor can commence work in time to be able to co-ordinate your work with the other work ongoing on site.